Is a journalism degree the only route to journalism?

 To help you navigate the wildly competitive (or not) world of journalism, we have listed a few famous journalists from all over the world who have created successful careers in the business.

-Hunter S. Thompson – He was an American journalist and author who created the genre known as gonzo journalism that made Thompson a counterculture icon.
+He was an American journalist and author who created the genre known as gonzo journalism which made Thompson a counterculture icon.
 His larger-than-life persona was mostly in the limelight because of his drug and adventure-filled life.
 He died in Feb.
 2005.

-Owen Jones – He is a Guardian columnist, political commentator, journalist, and the author of the “Chavs: The Demonization of the Working Class,” a non-fiction work full of good reporting and useful information.
+He is a Guardian columnist, political commentator, journalist, and the author of “Chavs: The Demonization of the Working Class,” a non-fiction work full of good reporting and useful information.
 He was a former columnist for The Independent.

 Sucheta Dalal – She is among the best-known financial journalists in India, and her contribution to uncovering the infamous 1992 Indian stock market scam would eventually lead to her prominence in the fields of journalism and activism.
 She was conferred a Padma Shri for journalism in 2006.